cofacts/rumors-line-bot/README.md

 ```

 Visit the given url provided above.
 Get the auth code and paste it to console.
-Then the program will save your google drive access_token locally at `./.gdrive_access_token`.
+Then the program will save your google drive access_token locally at `GOOGLE_CREDENTIALS` in `.env`.

 Make sure you've also set `GOOGLE_DRIVE_IMAGE_FOLDER` = [folderID](https://googleappsscriptdeveloper.wordpress.com/2017/03/04/how-to-find-your-google-drive-folder-id/) in .env file.